Aealius/task-manager/README.md

 Course project on OSISP discipline

-The application receives all processes running in the system, as well as the total number of OS resources occupied by them, allows you to prioritize the process, start a new task and terminate the execution of already started tasks.
+This simple application receives all processes running in the system, as well as the total number of OS resources occupied by them, allows you to prioritize the process, start a new task and terminate the execution of already started tasks.